Basantar River: Importance

 The Basantar River is vital for local agriculture.
 Its waters are used for irrigation, especially in the Jammu region, where farming is a primary occupation.
 The river's basin is known for the cultivation of crops such as rice, wheat, maize, and various fruits and vegetables.

 In addition to its agricultural importance, the Basantar River holds historical and cultural significance for the people of Jammu.
 It is mentioned in various regional texts and folklore, with the surrounding landscapes being part of the local identity.

 Environmental concerns

 Like many rivers in India, the Basantar River faces environmental challenges, including pollution, deforestation, and encroachment.
 Efforts have been made to address these issues through conservation and water management programs, although challenges remain in ensuring the river's health and sustainability.

 Battle of Basantar

 The Basantar River is also known for its historical association with the Battle of Basantar that took place during the Indo-Pakistani War of 1971.
-The battle, fought near the Basantar River in the Jammu and Kashmir region, was a significant event in the war, marking a major victory for Indian forces against Pakistan.
+The battle, fought near the Basantar River in Punjab, near the Jammu and Kashmir border, was a significant event in the war, marking a major victory for Indian forces against Pakistan.
 The battle is remembered for its intense fighting and strategic importance.